Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Results and discussion

 Figure~\ref{fig:ratios} shows that the $\varepsilon$\iso{96}Zr/$\varepsilon$\iso{148}Nd ratios are within a factor of 2 for any given mass, metallicity, and $M_{\rm mixed}$ when varying $N_\mathrm{ov}$ and they increase with increasing metallicity and mass.
-The positive trend with metallicity is expected because higher-metallicity stars contain more Fe seeds, but the same amount of free neutrons, given that the \iso{13}C source does not depend on the metallicity of the star (as explained in Section~\ref{sec:data}).
-The number of neutrons captured by each Fe seed is higher at higher metallicity, therefore, it is more difficult for the $s$-process path to reach the second peak.
-The positive trend with mass is also expected because the higher the mass, the hotter the star, and the more activated is the \iso{22}Ne($\alpha$,n)\iso{25}Mg reaction inside the thermal pulses.
-This reaction produces roughly a factor of 10 less free neutrons than the \iso{13}C($\alpha$,n)\iso{16}O reaction, therefore, its activation reaches the first but not the second $s$-process peak elements, thereby increasing the ratio.
-The impact of mass decreases with increasing the metallicity because the star becomes generally cooler and the \iso{22}Ne($\alpha$,n)\iso{25}Mg reaction is less activated.
+The positive trend with metallicity is expected because in higher-metallicity stars it is more difficult for the $s$ process to reach the second peak as the number of neutrons captured by each Fe seed is lower.
+This is because these stars contain more Fe seeds than their lower-metallicity couterparts but the same amount of free neutrons, given that \iso{13}C does not depend on the metallicity of the star (as explained in Section~\ref{sec:data}).
+The number of neutrons captured by each Fe seed is lower at higher metallicity, therefore, it is more difficult for the $s$-process path to reach the second peak.
+This trend is confirmed when extending the metallicity: the $Z=0.007$ models have generally lower $\varepsilon$\iso{96}Zr/$\varepsilon$\iso{148}Nd ratios than the $z=0.014$ models, except for the 4 \msun\ model.
+This model shows a significant activation of the \iso{22}Ne($\alpha$,n)\iso{22}Ne neutron source, due to the maximum temperature in the thermal pulses reaching 360 MK, which results in positive $\varepsilon$\iso{96}Zr, as expected by the activation of the \iso{95}Zr branching point.
+This results in a negative slope, as opposed to the observations.
+Decreasing the metallicity down to $Z=0.0028$ highlights this effect even more, as the stars become even hotter.
+Increasing the metallicity does not result in a significant variations of the results, in any case, the $z=0.04$ and the $z=0.05$ models do not become C-rich, so they could not have produced SiC grains.
+Moreover, they are not plausible as source of the observed anomalies as the maximum Fe enrichment observed in stars of ages similar to the Sun is around a factor of two \cite{casagrande11,nissen20}.